greenelab/deep-review/sections/04_study.md

 training examples than features to sufficiently converge the weights on the hidden layers.

-In fact, due to convergence issues of neural networks, one would think that taxonomic classification would be impossible for deep neural networks.
-However, with the 16S rRNA having hundreds of thousands of full-sequenced examples (compared to several thousand fully-sequenced whole-genome sequences), deep neural networks have been successfully applied to taxonomic classification of 16S rRNA genes, with convolutional networks outperforming RNNs and even random forests [Mrzelj].
+In fact, due to convergence issues (slowness and instability due to large neural networks modeling very large datasets [arXiv:1212.0901v2]), one would think that taxonomic classification would be impossible for deep neural networks.
+However, with the 16S rRNA databases containing hundreds of thousands of full-sequenced examples (compared to several thousand fully-sequenced whole-genome sequences), deep neural networks have been successfully applied to taxonomic classification of 16S rRNA genes, with convolutional networks provide about 10% accuracy genus-level improvement over RNNs and even random forests [Mrzelj].

 ### Sequencing and variant calling